Join Our Team!

 - This candidate will have an understanding and acceptance of System of Care values and principles and have excellent oral and written communications skills.

-- This position will be at the Eldorado office.
+- This position will be at the Carmi office.

 - Will provide direct services in home, office or community based settings to families and children.